Dun & Bradstreet Holdings Inc. (DNB) vs. Its Peers: A Comparison

 DNB) stock’s latest price update

-Dun & Bradstreet Holdings Inc. (NYSE: DNB)’s stock price has decreased by -0.45 compared to its previous closing price of 11.15.
-Nevertheless, the company has seen a loss of -7.88% in its stock price over the last five trading days.
+Dun & Bradstreet Holdings Inc. (NYSE: DNB)’s stock price has increased by 5.41 compared to its previous closing price of 10.72. however, the company has experienced a 1.80% increase in its stock price over the last five trading days.
 MarketWatch.com reported on 01/26/23 that How Kobe Bryant made his $600 million fortune — and who is in charge of it now

 DNB’s Market Performance

-DNB’s stock has fallen by -7.88% in the past week, with a monthly drop of -20.49% and a quarterly drop of -14.29%.
-The volatility ratio for the week is 3.24% while the volatility levels for the last 30 days are 3.21% for Dun & Bradstreet Holdings Inc. The simple moving average for the last 20 days is -9.84% for DNB stock, with a simple moving average of -19.99% for the last 200 days.
+Dun & Bradstreet Holdings Inc. (DNB) has seen a 1.80% rise in stock performance for the week, with a -7.38% decline in the past month and a -11.72% plunge in the past quarter.
+The volatility ratio for the week is 2.51%, and the volatility levels for the past 30 days are at 2.81% for DNB.
+The simple moving average for the last 20 days is -3.37% for DNB stock, with a simple moving average of -17.63% for the last 200 days.

 Analysts’ Opinion of DNB